aioade/sapci_groovy/README.md

 In this case creating a message mapping with input / output structure can be a litte over-engineered :) Also changing it by string replace will not always do the job if you have content with same keys or values.

 So here is a simple solution to parse the String body as JSON object and you have one example how to delete an object in the JSON payload or add a new one with an easy one-liner.

+## Refactor OData Arrays
+This is working general on all arrays inside a JSON payload, but I needed this solution especially regarding OData in SF.
+There are cases like Picklist, where you have for example multiple labels depending on the languagues available.
+Making filtering in the mapping for one value can cause problems, that the other values of the array get shifted to the next object and the payload content gets invalid.
+So this function is harmonizing the payload by refactoring and releasing arrays into a simple JSON object with the current first object and his values.
+This way the mapping condition is always unique and small and especially big payloads are working correct.

+As input besides the payload, you can give a list of comma-separated json array objects, where you want to use the refactoring.